Fresno Art Galleries, Museums, Supplies & More

 Some of you might be after private lessons or group classes for kids, teens, or adults and the best Fresno art schools should have options for you:

-The Roosevelt School of the Arts, the Unified School District’s second magnet high school program, debuted in September 1984 and is a performing and visual arts school with highly skilled instructors who are also working artists.
-Ma Ly’s studio, located north of the Tower District between Fresno High and the Big Red Church, offers in-studio art classes for all levels.
+The Roosevelt School of the Arts is the Unified School District’s second magnet high school program that debuted in September 1984 and this performing and visual arts school has highly skilled instructors who are also working artists.

 Ar Workshop Fresno is a small DIY workshop where you may learn how to make personalized home decor from the ground up!
 Signs made of wood, canvas pillows, and more creative things will be possible.